AwesomeIndustry/SIMLessPNRGateway/README.md

 ## How to build SIMLessPNRGateway

 1. [Install theos](https://theos.dev/docs/installation) if you haven't already
+2. [Install MRYIPC for Theos](https://github.com/Muirey03/MRYIPC) following the first step under "How to use": (copy `MRYIPCCenter.h` to `$THEOS/include` and `usr/lib/libmryipc.dylib` to `$THEOS/lib`)
-2. `cd` into the project directory
+3. `cd` into the project directory
-3. Run `make package`.
+4. Run `make package`.
 This creates a `.deb` file in the `packages` directory--transfer that to your iOS device and install it.
-4. Alternatively to step (3), if you have SSH enabled on your iPhone, open the Makefile and change `THEOS_DEVICE_IP` to your iPhone's IP Address, and then run `make package install`.
+5. Alternatively to step (3), if you have SSH enabled on your iPhone, open the Makefile and change `THEOS_DEVICE_IP` to your iPhone's IP Address, and then run `make package install`.
 You'll have to enter your iPhone password twice (the default password is alpine)

 ## How to use/test SIMLessPNRGateway